Healthy Homes Assessment Camberley

 Camberley Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is a requirement in all Camberley and New Zealand rental houses where it is reasonably practicable to put in.
+• Ceiling and underfloor insulation is required throughout Camberley and New Zealand rental homes where it’s reasonably practicable to put in.

-• Property managers and landlords must keep records of their compliance with all Healthy Homes Standards that apply or will be in force during the tenancy of your rental home.
+• Property managers and landlords must keep records of their compliance with each Healthy Homes Standards that apply or will be in force during the tenure of your rental home.

-• Private landlords and property managers have to ensure that their rental properties are in compliance with the Healthy Homes Standard within 90 days of a new, renewed , or altered tenancy.
+• Private landlords and property managers have to make sure their rental properties comply in accordance with Healthy Homes Standards within 90 days of a new, renewed , or altered tenancy.

 Beginning 1 July 2023